 Real happiness.

-The kind that settles in the face and softens it.
+The kind that rests in the face and softens it.

-When her eyes found Mark, her whole expression changed—not into excitement, but into recognition.
+When her eyes found Mark, something in her whole body changed — not excitement exactly, but recognition.
 Relief.
 Belonging.

 I had not seen anyone look at me that way in years.

-I remained at the edge of the garden while the ceremony began.
+I stayed at the edge of the garden while the ceremony began.
 I should have left.
-Instead, I stayed rooted there, forced to witness what I had once thrown away.
+Instead, I remained there, trapped inside the punishment of clarity, forced to watch what I had once thrown away.

 Mine burned.